cookiescgov/Countryscribe-Github/README.md

 ---

 ## 🔧 Manual GPU Configuration (Advanced)
-If the automated installer fails to detect your drivers, or if you prefer to configure passthrough manually, you can add these lines to your LXC configuration file (located at `/etc/pve/lxc/[ID].conf` on your Proxmox host):
+There is no automatic gpu detection yet but  you can add these lines to your LXC configuration file (located at `/etc/pve/lxc/[ID].conf` on your Proxmox host if you have a A2000 GPU):

 ```bash
 # Allow NVIDIA device nodes